harvardinformatics/informatics-website/docs/resources/Tutorials/how-to-annotate-a-genome.md

 The dashed lines that indicate "optional integration" refer to the combining of more than one genome annotation method, which we elaborate upon below.

+A few examples are worthwhile to understand how to read the annotation tool decision tree.

 ### Integrating methods: a work in progress
 If, after testing a few different methods, you might discover that there is some degree of complementarity in the recovery of conserved single-copy orthologs, i.e. BUSCOs [see this paper](https://academic.oup.com/bioinformatics/article/31/19/3210/211866) for more details.
 The current challenge is *how* to go about doing this.
 There are few currently maintained tools for combining an arbitrary number of gtf/gff3 files into a unified annotation.
 One example is [Mikado](https://github.com/EI-CoreBioinformatics/mikado) although our initial exploration of it a few years ago indicated that the scoring scheme for picking high quality transcripts may lead to the erroneous removal of real transcripts, and a subsequent loss of BUSCOs.
 At a future date we will explore the integration problem more deeply, and perhaps even come up with a solution!
 In the meantime, Mikado is worth looking at.
 A simpler, different approach that will not lead to any data loss would be to add annotations from one method that are non-overlapping with a "base" annotation (the entirety of which you will retain) to that base annotation